Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme for 2 decimal places and sort
+My readme for decimal to hexadecimal